nbursa/e-comm-client/README.md

 # E-Commerce Platform

-This project is a comprehensive client application for an e-commerce platform, built using the Quasar Framework and Vue 3.
+This project is a simple client application for an e-commerce platform, built using the Quasar Framework and Vue 3.
 It forms the frontend layer of a three-tier system, providing a modern, responsive, and user-friendly interface for managing products and their categories.
 This client app ensures efficient interaction with the backend API and delivers a seamless shopping experience. 🚀 [Live Demo](https://shop.nenadbursac.com)

 ## Backend